 62-609-Exceptions.
-[SC ADC 62-609]

-- A. Persons in the following categories qualify to pay in-state tuition and fees without having to establish a permanent home in the state for twelve months.
-Persons who qualify under any of these categories must meet the conditions of the specific category on or before the first day of class of the term for which payment of in-state tuition and fees is requested. - 1.
-"Military Personnel and their Dependents": Members of the United States Armed Forces who are permanently assigned in South Carolina on active duty and their
+A. Persons in the following categories qualify to pay in state tuition and fees without having to establish a permanent home in the state for twelve months.
+Persons who qualify under any of these categories must meet the conditions of the specific category on or before the first day of class of the term for which payment of in state tuition and fees is requested.
+The following categories apply only to in state tuition and do not apply to State supported scholarships and grants.
+Individuals who qualify for in state tuition and fees under the following exceptions do not automatically qualify for LIFE, SC HOPE or Palmetto Fellows Scholarships.